seahorse-ai-ryan/brush/docs/development_environment.md

 1. Check the [GitHub Issues](https://github.com/ArthurBrussee/brush/issues) for similar problems
 2. Consult the [Rust Forum](https://users.rust-lang.org/) for Rust-specific questions
 3. Ask for help in our community channels
+4. If you're using an AI coding assistant, ask it to explain the error and suggest solutions

 ---

-This guide should help you get started with Brush development.
+This guide should help you get started with Brush development, regardless of your experience level.
 If you discover additional requirements or better approaches, please contribute back to this document!